remyShift/PMP-JS_Typing_Speed_Test/README.md

 ## Customization

-To add custom text for the typing test, modify the JavaScript in `js/script.js`.
-You can also tweak the styling by editing the `css/style.css` file.
+To add custom text for the typing test, modify the JavaScript in `script.js`.
+You can also tweak the styling by editing the `style.css` file.

 ## Contributors